 - Much like keeping your smile bright, making sure your breath is pleasant requires that you maintain a good dental hygiene routine.
 Brushing and flossing your teeth at least twice a day, as well as scrubbing your tongue with your toothbrush or a tongue scraper, can help you eliminate the oral bacteria responsible for bad breath.

 - If your morning breath seems to follow you into the rest of your day, try eating a well-balance breakfast before brushing and flossing your teeth in the morning.
 When you sleep, your saliva production is drastically reduced, allowing bacteria to proliferate more than any other time during the day.
 Eating stimulates your saliva production, helping you rinse away the germs that have gathered over night and leave their odorous impression on your breath.

 - If you don’t already, incorporate antibacterial mouthwash into your hygiene routine for additional power against oral bacteria.
 You can also gargle with hydrogen peroxide, whose oxygen content helps eliminate anaerobic (oxygen-less) bacteria in your mouth.

 - Breath mints and sugarless gum are great for temporarily covering your tainted breath, but still refrain from strong foods like garlic and onions.
 After the mint or gum is gone, the stench of these foods can remain until they’ve passed on their own.

 Learn More About Fixing Bad Breath

+If you think that your mouth odors are due to medical issues you should seek advice from your doctor.
 If your bad breath still doesn’t go away, then visit your dentist to determine what’s causing it, and how you can rid yourself of it for good.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
 We also proudly serve residents of Chicago and all surrounding communities.